cratelyn/j/README.md

 ```

 many discussions about the validity of this approach have already been borne out at length, and
-i'll point to [THIS][TODO] excellent write-up about the benefits of postfix `await` if you are
+i'll point to [this][ceej-postfix] excellent write-up about the benefits of postfix `await` if
-interested in reading further.
+you are interested in reading further.

 one of the core points of debate when weighing out the tradeoffs of this choice was the concept of
 a "_strangeness budget_." the premise of a strangeness budget is the number of new concepts that